An Evaluation of Memory Optimization Methods for Training Neural Networks: Overview of Memory Optimization Methods

+This study mainly focuses on memory optimization methods (MOMs) from a system perspective.
+Apart from MOMs, other approaches such as low-rank kernels~\cite{katharopoulos2020transformers, peng2021random} and leveraging sparsity~\cite{kitaev2020reformer, daras2020smyrf} can lower memory consumption.
+These alternative methods fall under the algorithmic perspective, often involving modifications to the kernels or network architecture.
+Our current research is primarily focused on exploring system-level memory optimization methods.

 \textbf{Gradient Checkpointing}~\cite{chen2016training} trades computation for memory by dropping some of the activations during the forward pass from memory and recomputing them during the backward pass. \citet{jain2020checkmate, kumar2019efficient} formalize the problem of trading computation for memory as a linear programming problem to generate a near-optimal schedule.
-To handle not only static but also dynamic computation graphs, \citet{kirisame2020dynamic} proposes a greedy online algorithm for heuristically checkpointing arbitrary models. \citet{nvidiackpt} combines gradient checkpointing with model parallelism for training transformer models.
+To handle not only static but also dynamic computation graphs, \citet{kirisame2020dynamic} proposes a greedy online algorithm for heuristically checkpointing arbitrary models.

-\textbf{Activation Compressed Training (ACT)} compresses the training activation during the forward pass and decompresses the saved activation when calculating the gradient during back propagation.
-It has been applied to convolution neural networks using different compressors, such as quantizers~\citep{chakrabarti2019backprop, fu2020don,chen2021actnn, pmlr-v162-liu22v}, JPEG~\citep{evans2020jpeg}, or scientific data compression algorithms~\citep{jin2021novel,evans2021ac}.
-ACT has also been applied to transformers~\citep{pan2021mesa} and graph neural networks~\citep{anonymous2022exact}.
+\textbf{Activation Compressed Training (ACT)} \cite{pmlr-v162-liu22v, pan2021mesa, liu2022exact} is a technique that compresses the training activation during the forward pass, and then decompresses the saved activation during back propagation to calculate the gradient.
+It has been successfully applied to a variety of models such as convolutional neural networks, transformers, and graph neural networks \cite{pmlr-v162-liu22v, pan2021mesa, liu2022exact}.
+In exchange for lower memory consumption, ACT increases computation and may negatively impact the model's accuracy due to lossy compression.